sckorpio/Car-Clashes--Ultimate/README.md

 # AUTHORS: Sckorpio

 # USER INSTRUCTIONS:
                   --Download the project
                   --Build the project in Bluej IDE
-                  --Run the main file object
+                  --Run the main (RUN) file object